rizdaprasetya/mt-alt-doc/en/snap/overview.md

 # Snap Overview
 <hr>

-Snap is a payment service that allows our partners to use Midtrans payments system, where Midtrans’ payment page pops-up on your web page after checkout.
-Setting up Snap is easy and there is no monthly fees.
-The simple and quick integration is suitable for any size of business spanning from small to corporate/unicorn size business.
+*Snap* is a payment service that allows Midtrans parners to use Midtrans payment systems.
+This allows Midtrans payment page to pop-up on your web page after checkout.
+Configuring *Snap* is easy and there is no monthly fees.
+The simple and quick integration process is suitable for small size business or corporate size businesses.

- With single integration, Snap user interface allows you to accept payment with [all Midtrans' various payment methods](https://midtrans.com/payments).
+ With single integration, Snap user interface allows you to accept payments with any of the [Midtrans payment methods](https://midtrans.com/payments).

 ![Snap Overview](./../../asset/image/snap-overview-main.png)